tylerlong/slim_text/README.md

     4. auto complete
 99. marketing
     4. upload promotion images to chrome web store
-    5. submit news to oschina.net
-    6. update the page in gurudigger
-    7. update the page in ruby-china
-    8. create a weibo tweet
-    9. reply users in oschina.net and ruby-china
 104. minor bug: unsaved content, refresh page, page title changed to "chrome-extension://...."
     1. if the title does not start with "* ", is OK
     2. I think it is a bug of chrome